Technology

 We were spending $60,000 a year on Oracle licensing for a database that was not particularly complex.
 HELLO PEOPLE migrated us to PostgreSQL in eight weeks.
 The application works the same, performance is actually better, and we save the licensing cost every year.

-IT Manager Manufacturing, Perth
+IT Manager Manufacturing, Australia

 FAQs